musictheory/NilScript/README.md

 | `copy`, `struct`  | Creates a copy (See below)
 | `readonly`, `readwrite` | Default is readwrite, readonly suppresses the generation of a setter

-`copy` uses `oj.makeCopy` in the setter.
+`copy` uses `nilscript.makeCopy` in the setter.

-`struct` uses `oj.makeCopy` in both the setter and the getter.
+`struct` uses `nilscript.makeCopy` in both the setter and the getter.
 It is intended to assist the porting of C `struct`s, which are pass-by-value rather than pass-by-reference.

 ```
 @property (copy) Foo foo;